Action Sports Clinic – Your Sports Medicine Center For Excellence

 As such, sports medicine is an area of medical practice concerned with the treatment of injuries resulting from athletic activities.
-A physician practicing sports medicine focuses on sports-related medical services.
+Action Sports Clinic should be your first call for diagnosis and treatment for sports-related medical services.

-Under the umbrella of sports medicine practice at ASC, we can provide advanced injection therapeutics such as Platelet Rich Plasma (PRP), Prolotherapy, general pain management, and referral service to other health care practitioners in our region.
+Under the umbrella of sports medicine practice at ASC, we can provide service or referrals for advanced injection therapeutics such as Platelet Rich Plasma (PRP), Prolotherapy, general pain management, and other health care practitioners in our region.

-Feel free to give us a call to ask about any of these specialty services offered by out sports medicine specialist at Action Sports Clinic.
+Feel free to give us a call to ask about any of these specialty services offered by out sports medicine specialists at Action Sports Clinic.